Initiatives & Tools

 The Minimal Information About T cell Assays (MIATA) Project provides recommendations on the minimum information required to allow an objective and thorough interpretation of published results from immunological T cell assays.

-Community initiatives help foster interaction and collaboration among Consortium members and promotes alliances with partner academic and industrial organizations.
+Community initiatives help foster interaction and collaboration among the Consortium and promotes alliances with partner organizations.

-Member-only workshops and working groups address regulatory issues and aim to define and overcome targeted challenges in cancer immunotherapy development.
+The CIC addresses regulatory issues and aims to define and overcome targeted challenges in cancer immunotherapy development.

 Meetings & Workshops

-Meetings, conferences, and workshops allow for networking and the exchange of information among members and the greater cancer immunotherapy field.
+Meetings, conferences, and workshops allow for networking and the exchange of information among the greater cancer immunotherapy field.